 I shamelessly plugged our services, but you get the idea.
-Just do this a couple times on your pages and you are good to go.
+Just do this a couple of times on your pages, and this will build topical relevance for those pages.
 The menu at the top of the site does not count for this.
-The best way to get the most out of it is to send your traffic to an op-in page where you can collect their information.

 Remember earlier, when we touched on writing content about local businesses?
 Well, reach out to those owners if you dropped them a link.
 Let them know you just wrote some content and featured them in it.
 Most likely, they will want to return the favor and link to your page.

 Another great place to build backlinks is ActiveRain.com.
-ActiveRain has a domain authority of 71.
-It's very hard to beat that for a do-follow link!
-Just send a link from your website to your ActiveRain blog and vise versa.
+ActiveRain is a real estate blog with a domain authority of 71.
+It's hard to get a better do-follow link than that!
+Just send a link from your website to your ActiveRain blog and vice versa.
 Use the on-page guide above and keep creating great content and you are good to go.
 I know of several real estate websites ranking in Google because of these links alone.
 You can even rank these blog posts in Google and get extra traffic for your keywords.
 The account you need to make this work costs $39 per month or $199 per year.
 It's a small price to pay for links of this quality.

 Other links you should be trying to acquire are links from local websites, the local newspaper's website, local directories (chamber of commerce), and real estate directories.

-A large part of SEO is to see what your competitors are doing, matching their efforts, and going above and beyond.
+A large part of SEO is to check up on what your competitors are doing, matching their efforts, and going above and beyond.
 Is there a local agent who is high in the search rankings for a term you want to target?
 Do you remember the site we used to look at trust flow?
 Head over to majestic.com and type your competitor's website URL exactly as they have it.
 Go to their page, copy their website URL, and paste it into Majestic.
 It's important that you do it like this because the difference between a website with www in front of it and one without it is like night and day.
-Also, make sure any links you build are going to the correct www or non www pages.
-Google treats www as a subdomain and sees it as a completely different website as the non www version.
-For instance my site is located at http://firesideseo.com and not at http://www.firesideseo.com.
+Also, make sure any links you build are going to the correct www or non-www pages.
+Google treats www as a subdomain and sees it as a completely different website as the non-www version.
+For instance, this site is located at http://firesideseo.com and not at

-Once you have found their links, go out and try to build the same links.
+Once you have found their links, go out and try to build the same backlinks.
 Google is telling us what they like to see, so use it to your advantage.

-Anchor text are the words that make up a hyperlink.
-Google also uses this to know what a website is about.
+Anchor text is the words that make up a hyperlink.
+Google also uses this to know what terms a website should be ranking for.
 There are many types of common anchor text that you should be building.
 A great strategy is to look at your competition and see what they are doing.
 You can use Majestic for this.

 Your website should have the following types of anchor text:

 Building branded and naked URL anchor text is the safest way to go.
-Only build one link with an exact match anchor and any LSI keywords if you are building less than thirty backlinks to your website.
-You can mix it up with generic anchor text and probably come up with an endless supply of them.
+Only build one link with an exact match anchor and one with each LSI keyword if you are building less than thirty backlinks to your website.
+You can mix it up with generic anchor text, and you can probably come up with an endless supply of them.